 - Council, Committees, and Groups: is an overview of our structure and a directory

 - Reports: contains recent reports we have published

 - Nominations and Elections: gives information on the nomination and election process, and allows members to nominate candidates online

-- Constitution and Bylaws: contains a copy of our constitution and bylaws
+- By-laws: contains a copy of our by-laws

 - Historical Information: provides a history of AAPT and listing of officers and editors

 If you are unable to find what you are looking for, consult the staff directory to locate an AAPT staff member who will assist you.